thesamrooney/MorseCodeTrainer/README.md

 The ITU Morse Code standard is located on [itu.int](https://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.1677-1-200910-I!!PDF-E.pdf).

+For the English words mode, we use a [list of 10k words](https://www.mit.edu/~ecprice/wordlist.10000) from MIT.

 ## TODO
 - [x] Morse audio
     - [x] Generate Morse code messages from text